bscan/PerlNavigator/README.md

 If that also does not exist, a default profile will be used.
 This default profile is not very strict.
 The default severities are reasonable, (primarily used for coloring the squiggly underlines) but you can change "perlnavigator.severity1" through severity5.
 Allowable options are error, warning, info, and hint.

+### Perl Tidy Customization
+It is recommended to set "perlnavigator.perltidyProfile" if you would like customized formatting.
+Otherwise, the default settings will be used.
+I might create a default profile at some point.

 ## Installation For Other Editors
 Currently, this is not yet packaged for other editors but you can build from source.
 You'll need to have node.js and npm installed.